sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-02/chapter-02/README.md

 ## Put it to the test

-Then call the `getConnectedTarget()` interface of the wallet to request to connect to the wallet.
+Call the `getConnectedTarget()` interface of the wallet to request to connect to the wallet.